DeepRegNet/DeepReg/docs/source/getting_started/install.rst

     .. tab:: Windows

-        With CPU only
+        Install/update DeepReg without GPU support.

         .. warning::

             DeepReg on Windows is not fully supported.
-However, you can use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ with CPU only.
+            However, you can use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__.
             Set up WSL and follow the DeepReg setup instructions for Linux.

-        With GPU
+        Install/update DeepReg with GPU support.

         .. warning::